Albert E. Kahn: Anti-Nazi journalism

-Books
+Authorship

 Kahn used materials gained by his investigations of Nazi and German-American activities for The Hour as the basis of his first book, Sabotage!
 The Secret War Against America (1942), co-written with Michael Sayers.
 Reader's Digest printed excerpts from the book, and it became a bestseller.

-Kahn and Sayers also collaborated on The Plot Against The Peace (1945) and The Great Conspiracy: The Secret War Against Soviet Russia (1946), which became an international bestseller.
-In the latter, which explored the Moscow purge trials, the authors accepted as valid the Communist Party charges of treason against former Soviet opposition leaders, and the underlying allegation of plots to overthrow the Soviet state, assassinate Lenin, Stalin, Gorky, and others.
+Kahn and Sayers also collaborated on The Plot Against the Peace: A Warning to the Nation!
+(1945), a post-1917 political history of the United States, and The Great Conspiracy: The Secret War Against Soviet Russia (1946), which became an international bestseller.
+In the latter book, which explored the Moscow purge trials, the authors accepted as valid the Communist Party charges of treason against former Soviet opposition leaders, and the underlying allegation of plots to overthrow the Soviet state, assassinate Lenin, Stalin, Gorky, and others.
 Most historians, by contrast, believe that these were show trials designed to suppress any opposition to Stalin; many of those convicted were summarily executed or exiled in the gulag.

-Kahn was an outspoken opponent of the Cold War that arose between the United States (and its western allies) and the Soviet Union after World War II.
-With fears of communism increasing in the US, he was blacklisted by mainstream publishing, beginning in the late 1940s.
-Using pre-sales of books to leftist trade unions, he wrote and published High Treason: The Plot Against the People (Lear, 1950), a post-1917 political history of the United States; and The Game of Death: Effects of the Cold War on Our Children (C&K, 1953).
+Kahn was an outspoken opponent of the Cold War that arose between the U.S. (and its Western allies) and the Soviet Union in the aftermath of World War II.
+He later authored the book, The Game of Death: Effects of the Cold War on Our Children (1953).

+In 1948, Kahn leveraged his name recognition as an author to run as the American Labor Party candidate in the 1948 U.S. House elections for New York's 25th congressional district.
+He finished a distant second to the incumbent Charles A. Buckley.